rikhuijzer/SIRUS.jl/paper/paper.md

 # Statement of need

 Many of the modern day machine learning models are noninterpretable models, also known as _black box_ models.
-Well-known examples of noninterpretable models are random forests [@breiman2001random] and neural networks, available in Julia via, for example, LightGBM.jl [@ke2017lightgbm], Flux.jl [@innes2018flux], and BetaML.jl [@lobianco2021betaml].
+Well-known examples of noninterpretable models are random forests [@breiman2001random] and neural networks.
+Such models are available in the Julia programming language via, for example, LightGBM.jl [@ke2017lightgbm], Flux.jl [@innes2018flux], and BetaML.jl [@lobianco2021betaml].
-Although these models are very capable and commonly used, they can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
+Although these models can obtain high predictive performance and are commonly used, they can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
-Such noninterpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
+The reason is that noninterpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
+Furthermore, interpretable models may allow researchers to learn more from the model, which in turn may allow researchers to make better model decisions and achieve a higher predictive performance.

 However, the set of interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
-For these models, predictive performance can be poor.
+For these models, however, predictive performance can be poor for certain tasks.
 Linear models, for instance, may perform poor when features are correlated and can be sensitive to the choice of hyperparameters.
 For decision trees, predictive performance is poor compared to random forests [@james2013introduction].
-RuleFit is not available in Julia and is _unstable_, which will be discussed later.
+RuleFit is not available in Julia and is _unstable_ [@benard2021sirus], meaning sensitive to small changes in data.
-Naive Bayes, available in Julia as NaiveBayes.jl[^2], is often overlooked and can be very suitable for many situations, but does require features to be independent [@ashari2013performance].
+Naive Bayes, available in Julia as NaiveBayes.jl[^2], is often overlooked and can be a suitable solution, but only if the features are independent [@ashari2013performance].

-Random forests outperform linear models and decision trees and are often considered interpretable.
-However, they are not fully interpretable due to the large number of trees, typically thousands, in the forests.
+Researchers have attempted to make the random forest models more interpretable.
-Model interpretation techniques, such as SHAP [@lundberg2017unified] or Shapley, available via Shapley.jl[^5], do not solve this as they do not clearly explain predictions made by the models.
+Model interpretation techniques, such as SHAP [@lundberg2017unified] or Shapley, available via Shapley.jl[^5], have been used to vizualize the fitted model.
-This is because model interpretation techniques convert the complex model to a simplified representation.
+However, the disadvantage of these techniques are that they convert the complex model to a simplified representation.
 This causes the simplified representation to be different from the complex model and may therefore hide biases and issues related to safety and reliability [@barredo2020explainable].

 The SIRUS algorithm solves this by simplifying the complex model and by then using the simplified model for predictions.
 This ensures that the same model is used for interpretation and prediction.
 However, the original SIRUS algorithm was implemented in about 10k lines of C++ and 2k lines of R code[^3] which makes it hard to inspect and extend due to the combination of two languages.
-Our implementation is written in pure Julia and takes about 2k lines of code.
+Our implementation is written in about 2k lines of pure Julia code.
 This allows researchers to more easily verify the algorithm and investigate further improvements.
 Furthermore, the original algorithm was covered by the GPL-3 copyleft license meaning that copies are required to be made freely available.
 A more permissive license makes it easier to port the code to other languages or production systems.